DrTreEsq/GitHub_Portfolio/README.md

 ###### these are screenshots from my Full Stack Capstone.
 Code samples can be found in the directories above.
 I will soon upload a video demo.

-1. Full-Stack Capstone
+1. Full-Stack Capstone - deploying and adding more functionality!
-2. Stanford Machine Learning Specialization Capstone
+2. Stanford Machine Learning Specialization Neural Networks - in progress!
-3. IBM Data Engineering Capstone
+###### soon: IBM Data Engineering Capstone

 <h3 align="center">
 3. WORK